Defence procurement scam: ‘Self-proclaimed chowkidar’ must take immediate action, tweets Rahul Gandhi

-Congress president Rahul Gandhi Thursday urged Prime Minister Narendra Modi to take immediate action against officials in the Defence Ministry who allegedly received kickbacks to the tune of Rs 17.55 crore.
+Congress chief Rahul Gandhi Thursday urged Prime Minister Narendra Modi to take immediate action against officials in the Defence Ministry who allegedly received kickbacks to the tune of Rs 17.55 crore.

 “Ministry Of Defence, India (MODI) officials, accused of making millions of $’s in kickbacks via Dubai by Ukrainian Govt. in AN32 deal.
 Modi ji, as our self-proclaimed chowkidar, I urge you to take immediate action against your corrupt MODI officials,” Gandhi tweeted.